 Also, the majority of homeowners have equity in their properties.
 So, while the housing market is slowing down, mainly due to the Federal Reserve's increasing of mortgage interest rates to control inflation, it isn't crashing.

-During the pandemic (and even now, up until the COVID-19 national emergency declaration expires), homeowners could get a forbearance—a temporary pause in mortgage payments.
+During the pandemic (and up until the COVID-19 national emergency declaration expired on May 11, 2023), homeowners could get a forbearance—a temporary pause in mortgage payments.
 Millions of homeowners took advantage of this opportunity.

 When a forbearance ends, homeowners have to repay the missed amounts by:

-Because of the availability of forbearances and because so many options are in place for getting caught back up on skipped payments, most people have avoided defaulting on their mortgage loans during the pandemic and when their forbearances expired.
-But those who weren't able to work out a solution are now facing foreclosures.
+Because of the availability of forbearances and so many options for getting caught up on skipped payments, most people have avoided defaulting on their mortgage loans during the pandemic and when their forbearances expired.
+But those who couldn't work out a solution are now facing foreclosures.

 Also, many of today's foreclosures we're seeing today are the continuation of ones that began before the pandemic.
 If a moratorium or forbearance hadn't happened, many of these homes would have gone through foreclosure in 2020.
 Much of the increase in foreclosure levels today is because of the pre-pandemic backlog.